 BP: Okay, understood.
 You used the example of transport, Let’s Get Wellington Moving.
 We’ll talk about it a little bit later, but this obviously ties a lot… I mean, this is heavily flavored by the issue of climate change.
 A climate emergency was declared by the Wellington City Council three years ago, and a year later, Te Atakura, First to Zero, the program of work to bring the city to carbon zero by 2050 was released.
 Climate change gives us signals that it is actually happening now.
 You can see the flooding on the south coast year after year, more often, more violent, and of course the IPCC reports follow one another and they are bleaker and bleaker.
 So do you agree that there’s a shift in the climate?

 And so there are various options.
-And I think that technology is actually changing so that we can actually look at different things.
+And I think that technology is actually changing so that we can actually look at different options.
 We can look at different things that we can do.
-I mean, I look at the maps and the potential for sea level rises in the whole of the Petone area, into the Hutt Valley, and of course, if the water comes up, it’s going to affect all of those areas in there.
+I mean, I look at the maps and the effect of sea level rises in the whole of the Petone area, into the Hutt Valley, and of course, if the water comes up, it’s going to affect all of those areas in there.
 So yes, of course, we need to do something about it.
 We need to look at what do we need to do to actually cope with that.
 Because…

 BP: Sorry, when you say cope, do you mean mitigate or adapt?